Anello-Photonics/docs-A1/communication_messaging.rst

-Communication and Messaging
+Communication & Messaging
 ===========================

 1. Port Definitions
 ---------------------

-The Anello A-1 uses two logical ports for communication.
+The Anello EVK uses two logical ports for communication.
 The primary output port is known as the "Data" port, and it the major output messages are transmitted at a configurable fixed output rate on this port.
 The "Data" port also serves as the input port for the RTCM correction stream.
 The control and confiruation port, is used for for user and configuration messaging, as well as it serves as the input port for odometer aiding messages.